-- As mentioned previously each morning and at the end of the day there are members of staff available should you need to ask for any additional support or strategies. - The SENCO is available throughout the day should you wish to speak to her about specific support. - We pride ourselves on being an approachable staff and our Open Door Policy reflects this.
+- Termly coffee mornings, with the SENCO - As mentioned previously each morning and at the end of the day there are members of staff available should you need to ask for any additional support or strategies. - The SENCO is available throughout the day should you wish to speak to her about specific support. - We pride ourselves on being an approachable staff and our Open Door Policy reflects this.